 Appropriate Vaccine Usage

-Measures the percentage of long-term patients that were administered the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for nursing home patients, making these types of vaccines critical to patient care.
+This metric is a measure of the percentage of long-term patients who were given the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for nursing home patients, making these vaccines critical to patient safety.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term care residents who required more assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and taking a bath.
-Many in the industry believe this is a reasonable measure of a resident's well-being.
+Measures the percentage of long-term care residents who needed more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and continence.
+Some experts believe that this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile